pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 git clone https://github.com/pierreay/phase_data/
 ```

-2. Manually download the two aforementioned datasets which have been publicly uploaded on Zenodo.
+2. Manually download the four aforementioned datasets which have been publicly uploaded on Zenodo.

 > [!WARNING]
 > Downloaded compressed datasets are of a total size of around 100 GB: